-At lepton colliders, $t\bar{t}$ pairs are produced through virtual photons and Zs, with large interference effects that depend on the beam polarization.
+At lepton colliders, $t\bar{t}$ pairs are produced through virtual photons and Z bosons, with large interference effects that depend on the beam polarization.
 The ILC and CLIC, which can take advantage of large beam polarization, expect to reach sensitivities below the 1% level for both photon and Z couplings.
-Randall-Sundrum models and other models with top quark and Higgs compositeness predict shifts of the Z couplings to $t\bar{t}$ at the few percent level; these effects could potentially be discovered in the linear collider programs.
+Randall-Sundrum models [42] and other models with top quark and Higgs compositeness predict shifts of the Z boson couplings to $t\bar{t}$ at the few percent level; these effects could potentially be discovered in the linear collider programs.

-783 1.7.3 Rare decays
+3.7.3 Rare decays

 The large samples of top quarks available at the LHC allow deep searches for flavor-changing top quark decays.
-Neutral current decays of the top quark such as $t \to \gamma c$ or $t \to gc$ are utterly negligible in the SM, with predict branching ratios smaller than 10^{-12} .
-These decays can appear with branching ratios as large as 10^{-4} in models with an extended Higgs sector or R-parity violating supersymmetric couplings that bring in two structures of flavor mixing.
-Searches for these decays at the HL-LHC can reach branching ratio limits below 10^{-5} .
+Neutral current decays of the top quark such as $t \to \gamma c$ or $t \to gc$ are utterly negligible in the SM, with predicted branching ratios smaller than $10^{-12}$ .
+These decays can appear with branching ratios as large as $10^{-4}$ in models with an extended Higgs sector or R-parity-violating supersymmetric couplings that bring in two structures of flavor mixing.
+Searches for these decays at the HL-LHC can be sensitive to branching ratios below $10^{-5}$ .

-790 Lepton colliders can also access these flavor changing couplings in single top production, for example, through

-$\gamma^, Z^ \to t\bar{c}, t\bar{u}$.
-Searches for these processes can reach sensitivities close to 10^{-4} even in experiments at

-${792}$ 250 GeV, below the $t\bar{t}$ threshold, and below 10^{-5} in the full ILC program at 500 GeV.
+Lepton colliders can also access these flavor-changing couplings in single top quark production, for example, through $\gamma^, Z^ \to t\bar{c}, t\bar{u}$ .
+Searches for these processes can reach sensitivities close to $10^{-4}$ even in experiments at 250 GeV, below the $t\bar{t}$ threshold, and below $10^{-5}$ in the full ILC program at 500 GeV.

-793 More details on the specific estimates for each possible neutral current coupling can be found in [40].
+More details on the specific estimates for each possible neutral current coupling can be found in [39].

-794 1.7.4 Searches for new particles related to the top quark
+3.7.4 Searches for new particles related to the top quark

-The motivation that we have given for new particles at the TeV scale in Section 1.2.2 directly implies the presence of exotic partners of the top quark.
-Examples of these particles are scalar top quarks in models of SUSY and Kaluza Klein excitations of top quarks in models with extra space dimensions.
+The motivation that we have given for new particles at the TeV scale in Section 3.2.2 directly implies the presence of exotic partners of the top quark.
+Examples of these particles are top squarks, in models of SUSY, and Kaluza Klein excitations of top quarks, in models with extra space dimensions.
 Searches for these particles have been a very high priority in the LHC program and will continue to be pursued intensively as more data accumulates.

 Searches are designed individually for each type of exotic particle.
-The most powerful searches make use of the fact that top quarks resulting from the decay of the particle have different polarizations that those typically produced in SM pair-production.
+The most powerful searches make use of the fact that top quarks resulting from the decay of the partner particle have different polarizations from those typically produced in SM pair-production.
 This is reflected in the kinematic distributions of the $t\bar{t}$ final states.
-For particles with masses of 1 TeV and above, the preferred method for identification of final-state top quarks is as single jets with high jet mass and a 3-jet substructure [43].
+For particles with masses of 1 TeV and above, the preferred method for identifying final-state top quarks is as single jets with high jet mass and a three-jet substructure [43].
 This "boosted top" identification is quite insensitive to the pileup associated with high luminosity.

-Top squarks in SUSY might be tied to the general mass scale of supersymmetric particles, but the naturalness arguments we have given in Section 1.2.2 indicate that they might be the lightest colored supersymmetric partners.
-The LHC experiments have searched extensively for direct pair-production of top squarks that decay to the lightest supersymmetric particle $\tilde{\chi}^0$ through $\tilde{t} \to t \tilde{\chi}^0$ and $\tilde{t} \to b \tilde{\chi}^+$.
+Top squarks in SUSY might be as heavy as other supersymmetric particles.
+However, the naturalness arguments we have given in Section 3.2.2 indicate that they might, alternatively, be among the lightest supersymmetric partners.
+The LHC experiments have searched extensively for direct pair-production of top squarks that decay to the lightest supersymmetric particle $\tilde{\chi}^0$ through $\tilde{t} \to t\tilde{\chi}^0$ and $\tilde{t} \to b\tilde{\chi}^+$ .
 Current searches exclude a top squark up to about 650 GeV in the limit of light electroweak superpartners.
 The sensitivity should advance to about 1.0 TeV at 14 TeV and 300 fb-1, and to 1.2 TeV with 3000 fb-1.